CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/emsp_locations.md

 -   evse_uid: unique id of the EVSE object provided by IOP.
 -   connector_id: unique id of the Connector object provided by IOP.

-**Gireve strongly advises partners not to use them because we do not provide support for those flows, and we do not guarantee any service level on them.**
+> :warning: **Gireve strongly advises partners not to use them because we do not provide support for those flows, and we do not guarantee any service level on them.**

 ### PULL Locations ToIOP: Get List Pagination